simonlav24/wormsGame/README.md

 - **GRAVITY MISSILE** - chargeable, shoot a missile. worms hit by gravity missile will change their gravity orientation. wind sensitive.
 - **BUNKER BUSTER** - chargeable, shoot a missile that drills through the terrain and explodes when reaches air. press tab to switch from "rocket" mode to "drill" mode
 - **HOMING MISSILE** - chargeable, mouse click to select target and shoot.
-- **ARTILLERY ASSISTANCE** - chargeable, throw a flare to mark area for bombing.

 ## Grenades
 - **GRENADE** - chargeable, throw a grenade. all grenades delay time can be changed by pressing tab.